-- Parents are required to provide the school with emergency information for their child(ren) should an emergency arise and/or when a parent cannot be reached. - This information must be kept up to date. - Should the school be closed unexpectedly during the day, students may be bused to Philemon Wright High School.
+- Parents are required to provide the school with emergency information for their child(ren) should an emergency arise and/or when a parent cannot be reached. - This information must be kept up to date. - Should the school be closed unexpectedly during the day, students may be walked to the Meredith Center or bussed to Philemon Wright High School.